websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/understanding-dxp-cloud-environments.md

 **Production**

-* Backup: Data can be backed up and restored into any environment.
+* Backup: Data backups are automatically created on a regular schedule by default.
 * Database: Data is replicated in multiple availability zones and contains enhanced IOPS.

 **Non-production**

-* Backup: Data can only be restored to these environments.
+* Backup: Data backups are not created automatically by default.
 * Database: Data is present in a single availability zone and contains regular IOPS.

 ![Figure 3: Your environment's type appears in Settings.](./understanding-dxp-cloud-environments/images/03.png)